All About Adaptogens

 Hailed as a natural response to the stresses, strains and pressures of modern life, adaptogens have been experiencing something of a revival in the Western world recently.
 And at a time when we are all being faced with unprecedented change, maybe we could all use a little help adapting…

 Here are some examples of popular adaptogens and their unique benefits…

 Ashwagandha is perhaps one of the better known adaptogens.
-It’s a traditional herb that supports the nervous systems and is believed to primarily benefit the body’s response to stress, in turn resulting in a better night’s sleep and improved energy levels.
+It’s a traditional Eastern herb (and a staple of ayurveda) that supports the nervous and digestive system and helps boost energy.
 It is also credited with providing rejuvenating properties that are especially beneficial when recovering from illness.

 Reishi is a type of mushroom best known for its immune-boosting properties but it’s also great at encouraging a better night’s sleep.
 It’s a restorative herb and is often used to help treat viral infections like the flu as well as high blood pressure.

 Known as the ‘elixir of life’ in ayurvedic medicine, Holy Basil or Tulsi as it is otherwise known, helps to aid digestion and calm busy minds.
 It’s also been shown to help ease symptoms of anxiety and depression.